-Many find it hard to make sense of these two terms as both deals with complex encryption.
+Many find it hard to make sense of these two terms as both deal with complex encryption.
 To understand the two different types of keys used in a cryptography transaction, you must first understand the basics of a cryptocurrency transaction.
 The word cryptocurrency signifies that it is something that has to do with cryptography.

 The Sender Encrypts the Transaction

 To explain the concept in much simpler terminology, imagine if you want to send your friend some money or a package.
 It has to be done privately without third parties having a chance to open the package.
 At first, you need to know the address of your friend – this is the Public key of the recipient.

 Now you must make sure no one peeks inside the transfer.
 So you encrypt or lock it with your friend’s Public key so that it gets delivered to that address.